-At Radcliffe on Trent Infant and Nursery School our Governing Body has established 4 sub-committees.
+At Radcliffe on Trent Infant and Nursery School our Governing Body has established 3 main sub-committees.
 These allow us to focus on the priorities agreed by the Full Governing Board.
 The committees are:

 Each Committee meets once a term and is responsible for discharging some of the statutory duties of the Governing Board.
+There is also a Pay Committee which meets annually, usually in the Autumn Term.
 Committee meetings provide an opportunity for members to develop a deeper understanding of the subject matter and to hold the Headteacher and her leadership team to account.
 Each committee reports back to the Full Governing Board (FGB) to ensure all governors are kept informed and are able to scrutinise actions and decisions.
 The committees are operating under authority delegated by the FGB.
 A brief summary of the areas that are monitored and evaluated by each committee is provided below.
 If you would like to know more, the relevant chair would be happy to speak to you – please contact them via the school office.

 Finance and General Purpose: Chair - Sally Taylor

-Items regularly considered by the Committee include: Budget - monitoring, forecasting and approval of expenditure; School Financial Value Standard; approval of services for schools; Premises and Health & Safety; School infrastructure costs and utilities; Asset disposal; Emergency plan and business continuity planning; School funds; Liaison with RAINS; Approving and monitoring the implementation of the Finance Policy
+Items regularly considered by the Committee include: Budget - monitoring, forecasting and approval of expenditure; School Financial Value Standard; approval of services for schools; Premises and Health & Safety; School infrastructure costs and utilities; Best Value Statement; Asset disposal; Emergency plan and business continuity planning; School funds; Liaison with RAINS; Approving and monitoring the implementation of the Finance Policy; Information Governance.

 In summary, the membership of the sub-committees of our Governing Board is:

 |Peter Cochrane||✔||-||✔||✔ (Chair)|

 |Sally Taylor||✔ (Chair)||-||✔||✔|